Israel and Occupied Palestinian Territories 2017/2018

 The trial of Mohammed al-Halabi, a Gaza-based humanitarian worker, began at Beer Sheva District Court on charges of embezzlement from the NGO World Vision to fund Hamas.
 Neither an Australian government review of World Vision Gaza nor an internal World Vision audit found any evidence to support the charges.
 Mohammed al-Halabi stated in court that he was tortured during interrogation and detention.

 Torture and other ill-treatment

-Israeli soldiers, police and Israel Security Agency (ISA) officers subjected Palestinian detainees, including children, to torture and other ill-treatment with impunity, particularly on arrest and during interrogation.
+Israeli soldiers and police and Israel Security Agency officers subjected Palestinian detainees, including children, to torture and other ill-treatment with impunity, particularly during arrest and interrogation.
 Reported methods included beatings, slapping, painful shackling, sleep deprivation, use of stress positions and threats.
-Although complaints alleging torture by ISA officers have been handled by the Ministry of Justice since 2014, and more than 1,000 had been filed since 2001, no criminal investigations were opened.
-Complaints that the Israeli police used torture or other ill-treatment against asylum-seekers and members of the Ethiopian community in Israel were also common.
+No criminal investigations were opened into more than 1,000 complaints filed since 2001.
+Complaints of torture and other ill-treatment by the Israeli police against asylum-seekers and members of the Ethiopian community remained common.

 Excessive use of force